barahilia/blog/_posts/2014-11-28-javascript-this-is-a-problem.markdown

         return obj;
     };

-Note that overhead is just two more statements: one to declare the object and another to return it.
+Note that the overhead is just two more statements: one to declare the object and another to return it.
 Now, what do we gain:

 * Very simple syntax, that even novice may write and use correctly
 * Guaranteed same result under any invocation type
 * No need to capture the state of object (actually it's done with `var obj`)
 * No chance for missing `new` like with the constructor syntax

-Here I introduced a private member through captured local variable.
-It is not counted to advantages of this method, since this trick can be used inside constructors.
+In `createObj` I introduced a private member through captured local variable.
+It cannot be counted to the advantages of this method, since the same trick can be used with usual constructors.
 But probably there it "feels" less correct: members should be defined through *this*, shouldn't they?

+In conclusion: please do use *this* in your code.
+Just know the risks and make a decision if *this* is really needed.